tienpdinh/tienpdinh.github.io/_projects/1 DeepBanana.md

 My agent was able to solve the environment in 503 episodes for regular DQN, and 381 episodes for Double DQN network.

+## Future Work
+There are many aspects in which I can improve this project.
+Implementing [dueling DQN](https://arxiv.org/abs/1511.06581) or [prioritized experience replay](https://arxiv.org/abs/1511.05952) would likely improve the number of episodes until solved.

+Now that this environment is solved, I should try out solving the same game, but with a different state representation.
+Representing the state as raw pixels would be more realistic since raw pixels are what we see, and we should allow the agent to see the same.

 ## Source Code
 The full source code for the project can be found [here](https://github.com/tienpdinh/DeepBanana)